How to Get Started

 Graduates earn industry-standard certifications, meet with employers, tour apprenticeship training centers, and connect with union members and contractors.
 Many MC3 programs provide supportive services, stipends and referrals to housing and food assistance.

 The Baltimore-D.C.
-Metro Building Trades Council works with the Construction Trades Workforce Initiative (CTWI) to partner with high schools, community colleges, jails and local organizations to operate MC3 Pre-Apprenticeship programs.
+Metro Building Trades Council works with the Construction Trades Workforce Initiative (CTWI) to partner with high schools, community colleges, jails and local organizations to operate Raising the Bar, an MC3 Pre-Apprenticeship program.

 Facts About Union Apprenticeship Programs